WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 +++

 A “collection” is a friendly name given to a WTML file.
-WTML is the user-editable file format designed specifically for AAS WorldWide Telescope.
+WTML is the user-editable file format designed specifically for WorldWide Telescope.
 The **Explore** menu entry in the WWT interface is essentially a WTML browser.

 Fairly simple examples of WTML files are those that contain only one type of